rogerhu/compsci_guides/Contain-Duplicates.md

     b) Store number in set
 3) Return False (we have reached the end of the list without duplicate)
 ```

+**⚠️ Common Mistakes**

+* Sorting requires a O(NlogN) runtime, while a Hash requires a O(N) runtime.
+If we want to speed up our algorithm we should use a hash.
+* Hash requires a O(N) space, while a Sorting requires a O(1) runtime.
+If we want to save space we should use sorting.

 ## 4: I-mplement